 Today, there are over 3,000 alumni of the various recent and more distant programs that have evolved into the Legal Studies Program and the Criminal Justice Certificate Program.
 These alumni have gone on to distinguished careers in law, public service, and business.

 The Center for Law, Society, & Justice is a unit of the College of Letters and Science.
-It is directed by a member of the faculty, Professor Alexandra Huneeus; the Director is assisted by Martine Delannay, Kiara Hibler, Josh Mayers and Wayne Strong.
-Martine Delannay serves as the undergraduate advisor for Legal Studies majors and Criminal Justice Certificate students and oversees the day-to-day operation of these programs.
-Kiara Hibler, Josh Mayers and Wayne Strong teach our internship course and support students with the internship process.
+It is directed by a member of the faculty, Professor Alexandra Huneeus; the Director is assisted by Martine Delannay, Kiara Hibler, Josh Mayers and Micha Schwab.
+Martine Delannay and Micha Schwab serve as undergraduate advisors for Legal Studies majors and Criminal Justice Certificate students and oversee the day-to-day operation of these programs.
+Kiara Hibler and Josh Mayers teach our internship course and support students with the internship process.
 The governing body of the Center is a committee of faculty.